Looking for the best studio monitor headphones that won’t break the bank? Look no further than the outstanding pair of headphones in this article.

 Conclusion: Best Studio Monitor Headphones Under 100 Dollars

-In conclusion, there are several options for headphones under 100 dollars.
+In conclusion, there are several options for the best studio monitor headphones.
 The top headphones are the Audio-Technica ATH-M30x and the AKG K240.

 This is according to research and customer reviews.
-The Audio Technica ATH-M30x has excellent sound and is perfect for mixing and monitoring.
+The Audio-Technica ATH-M30x features excellent sound and is ideal for mixing and monitoring.
 It also helps to block out outside noise so it doesn’t disrupt your audio.

-The AKG K240 has an open-back design with a wide soundstage and natural sound.
+The AKG K240 features an open-back design, offering a wide soundstage and a natural sound.
 These headphones have an adjustable headband and comfortable ear cups.

 So, they fit well when you listen for long periods.